GettEngineering/logart/README.md

 # logart

-Log wrapper with advanced formatting
+Logrus wrapper with advanced abilities and formatting

-test